Managing IBS Symptoms Naturally

 1 teaspoon vanilla extract

-Cardamon sugar (Make your own-see below or try Spicewalla Brand)
+Cardamon sugar (Make your own- see below, or try Spicewalla Brand)

 Preheat your oven to 425°F and line a baking sheet with parchment paper.

-In a large mixing bowl, mix the gluten free flour, sugar, baking powder, and salt.
+In a large mixing bowl, mix the gluten-free flour, sugar, baking powder, and salt.

 Add the Earth Balance margarine to the flour mixture and use a pastry cutter or fork to cut the butter into the flour until the

-mixture resembles coarse crumbs.
+The mixture resembles coarse crumbs.

 In another small bowl, whisk together the milk and vanilla extract.
 Gradually add the milk mixture into the flour mixture, stirring until a soft dough forms.
 Add diced kiwis and gently fold until evenly distributed.